Monarch-Launcher/Monarch/README.md

 2. Compile it yourself.
 It's as easy as 1,2,3:
    1. Download the source code via the green **code** button.
    2. Make sure you have both [Rust/Cargo](https://www.rust-lang.org/) installed.
-   3. Open a terminal in the project folder and run `cargo build --release`.
+   3. Open a terminal in the project folder and run `cargo build --release && cargo run -p monarch-packager`.
       Then you run the installer that you either downloaded or built youself.
-If you built it yourself you'll find it in the project folder under `target/release/`.
+If you built it yourself.

 ## How can I contribute?